smitha1672/gitbook_technical_skill/docs/content/ble/ble.md

 <br> 2.
 Sends requests to a server and receives responses
 <br> 3.
 Typically associated with the `Link Layer Master` and `GAP Central` device roles

-For example, The following depicts a GATT Server having two services (one Public, one Private), with a GATT Client executing several GATT operations to read/write the data (characteristics) in those services.
+For example, The following depicts a GATT Server having two services `one Public`, `one Private`, with a GATT Client executing several GATT operations to read/write the data (characteristics) in those services.